MedYassinHamdi/multicast/README.md

 ## How to Use

 ### Sender Application
-1. Launch the MulticastSender application
+1. Launch the multicast.MulticastSender application
 2. Type your message in the text area
 3. Click "Send to All Receivers" button (or press Ctrl+Enter)
 4. The message will be broadcast to all active receivers
 5. Check the activity log to see sent messages

 ### Receiver Application
-1. Launch one or more MulticastReceiver instances
+1. Launch one or more multicast.MulticastReceiver instances
 2. Each receiver gets a unique ID (e.g., Receiver-1234)
 3. Click "🔌 Start Listening" to join the multicast group
 4. The receiver will display all incoming messages with timestamps